imransecrets/nrgok/Readme.md

       3. Start a Tunnel from Docker
-    copy and past following like command line write down poetry run and complete the port in my case extrat 00 poetry run `ngrok tunnel --label edge=edghts_2eHZu2dY9XIe5pE5ly510oAzYoi http://localhost:80`00
+    copy and past following like command line write down poetry run and complete the port in my case extrat 00

+    poetry run `ngrok tunnel --label edge=edghts_2eHZu2dY9XIe5pE5ly510oAzYoi http://localhost:80`00

+    now click the static domain and it will work